Do adults need immunizations, too?

 HPV (human papillomavirus) vaccine

 HPV is the most common sexually-transmitted infection.
 For the majority of people, the infection goes away on its own.
 But, for others, it can result in genital warts and even cancer.
-The HPV vaccine is recommended for woman 26 years and younger, men 21 years and younger and others with specific risk factors.
+The HPV vaccine is recommended for women 26 years and younger, men 21 years and younger and others with specific risk factors.
 It’s administered in three doses over 6 months.

 Zoster (shingles)